Why Is My Water Heater Pressure Relief Valve Leaking?

 What It Means, Why It Matters, and When to Call a Pro

-If you've noticed a leak near the top or side of your water heater, you might be dealing with a leaking pressure relief valve—also known as the T&P (temperature and pressure) relief valve.
-This small but critical safety device helps protect your home from potential water heater malfunctions and even explosions.
-At BDP Plumbing, we often get calls from homeowners in Northwestern NJ wondering if a leaking valve is normal or a sign of trouble.
-Here’s what you need to know.
+If you've noticed a leak near the top or side of your water heater, you might be dealing with the water heater's relief valve—also known as the T&P (temperature and pressure) relief valve.
+This small but critical safety device helps protect your home by preventing dangerous pressure or heat buildup from potential water heater malfunctions and even explosions.
+At BDP Plumbing, we often get calls from homeowners in Morris, Sussex, Warren, and Somerset Counties, NJ, wondering if a leaking valve is normal or a sign of trouble.
+Here's what you need to know.

 What Does the Pressure Relief Valve Do?